kristovaher/Wave-Framework/readme.txt

 Documentation about how to set up a system and use the API, as well as tutorials are available at https://sourceforge.net/p/www-php/wiki/Home/

-Mercurial and Git repository is available for developers who are interested in following the development.
+Mercurial and Git repositories is available for developers who are interested in following the development.

 Social networks for latest news:
 Google+ - http://plus.google.com/106969835456865671988